tapglue/ios_sample/README.md

 A more detailed documentation can be found on our [documentation](http://developers.tapglue.com/docs/ios) website.

+## Installing the SDK with Carthage

+The easiest way to install Tapglue into your iOS project is to use [CocoaPods](http://cocoapods.org/).

+1. Install Carthage with `brew install carthage` or check their [releases](https://github.com/Carthage/Carthage/releases).
+2. Run `carthage update --platform iOS` to fetch all dependancies for iOS.
+3. Restart your Xcode project

 ## Installing the SDK with CocoaPods

 The easiest way to install Tapglue into your iOS project is to use [CocoaPods](http://cocoapods.org/).